mdb42/csc790-information-retrieval/HW03/README.md

 The VSM subsystem is responsible for computing document similarities using the vector space model.

 **src/vsm/base_vsm.py** defines the BaseVSM abstract class with the core interface.
 This was an especially useful approach for optimization, allowing me to parallelize different parts of the VSM calculation independently and benchmark the performance of each.
-The three concrete implementations provided represent the best combination of approaches for each scenario derived from five experimental implementations tested across document collections ranging from 1,000 documents to 30,000 documents.
+The three concrete implementations provided represent the best combination of approaches for each scenario derived from five experimental implementations tested across document collections ranging from 1,000 documents to 30,000 documents, generated from chunking public domain literature retrieved from Project Gutenberg.

 **src/vsm/factory.py** implements the factory pattern for selecting the appropriate VSM implementation.